 We are blessed to have a team of Guatemalan workers to help us provide high quality care to every child at Casa de Mi Padre!
 As recommended by the Guatemalan government, we employ a full-time professional staff made up of a social worker, a psychologist, and an office manager as well as sufficient child care staff, house parents for the girls and for the boys, cooks, and in-home educators to meet the needs of all of the children living in the orphanage.

 Also, as recommended by the Guatemalan government, we pay every staff member at least minimum wage, paid vacation, two bonuses each year, and health insurance.

-The average monthly pay for a single staff member is about $575.
+The average pay for a single staff member is about $575 per month.

 We hope and pray that by taking good care of our staff through both spiritual mentoring and meeting their physical needs, they will stay with our ministry for many years and provide stability for our children.